 Applicant and Administrator receive a document checklist including:

 - Confirmation of the assets and liabilities within the estate

 - Proof of ID, address and bank details

 Provira’s underwriters assess the application.
 Successful applications receive a formal email offer.

 Loan documents are issued and signed (normally electronically).
 Funds are released

 When the estate is settled the loan is repaid to us, normally by the Estate Administrator or the professional firm responsible for the sale of a property within the estate

 Traditionally, personal loans require the borrower to sign a personal guarantee or to provide security to the lender over their assets, such as property.
 In the event that the borrower defaults, the lender can then take possession of personal assets and sell them to recover what they are owed.
 Estate Advance is different.
 The product was designed to underwrite Estates, not borrowers, so you won’t be asked for any form of personal security.
-The lender’s claim is against the assets of the Estate and in the event those assets sell for less than they are owed, that’s their loss.
+Our claim is against the assets of the Estate and in the event those assets sell for less than they are owed, that’s their loss.
 There are no monthly payments and no early repayment fees.